What we believe about our deservability, and what we tell ourselves about what we have, has a bigger effect on our prosperity than how much we have.

 Prosperity is not a matter of how much money we have or how many possessions we own.
 Many people have plenty of money and possessions, yet they’re not experiencing a prosperous life.
 Money and success can be the results of prosperity, but they don’t determine the presence of it.

 Imagine walking around feeling good about everyone and everything.
 That’s what it takes to be prosperous.
 Not just in finances, but also in love, relationships, health, professional success, wisdom and happiness.

-So what is prosperity, if it’s not what’s in our bank account?
+What is prosperity, if it’s not what’s in our bank account?

-Prosperity is about understanding true value, reaching worthwhile goals and accomplishing our chosen purpose – instead of worrying about whether we have enough.
+Prosperity is about understanding true value, reaching worthwhile goals and accomplishing our chosen purpose, instead of worrying about whether we have enough.

 It includes consciously choosing to express love instead of fear, appreciation instead of pessimism, cooperation instead of competition, support instead of criticism, and patience instead of anger.

 Living prosperously means doing whatever we do so well that we can’t do it more effectively, and feeling good about it.
 And in that case, we’re telling our resources what to do instead of them telling us what to do.
 And money’s working for us, instead of the opposite.